 7. Choose a Dealer Wisely

-Also, don’t expect the process to be dispensed with too quickly.
+Also, do not expect the process to be dispensed with quickly.
 A diamond upgrade is an intricate procedure that requires expert hands.
-If you can, upgrade the diamond where you bought the initial stone.
-That way, you can leverage the gem’s warranty and return policy.
+If possible, upgrade the diamond where you bought the initial stone since this will allow you to leverage the gem’s warranty and return policy.

-Upgrading a diamond is a process that’s as rigorous as purchasing the stone.
-Which explains why you should only proceed from the point of information.
-Ideally, you’ll begin by knowing why and what to upgrade is what should mark the beginning of the process.
+Upgrading a diamond is a process that is as rigorous as purchasing a new stone, explaining why you should only proceed from the point of information.
+Ideally, knowing why and what to upgrade is what should mark the beginning of the process.
 Afterwards, you will assess the budget, followed by choosing the right dealer.